 Clemson is the lone undefeated team sitting at the top of the College Football Playoff rankings.
 Being the signal caller and top offensive weapon for a 13-0 team is certainly an added bonus for Deshaun Watson.

-Clemson’s undefeated season featured a number of notable victories, including a 58-0 drubbing of Miami, a 23-13 win over Florida State and the aforementioned ACC title victory over the Tar Heels.
+Clemson’s undefeated season featured a number of notable victories.
+That includes a 58-0 drubbing of Miami and a 23-13 win over Florida State.
+Let’s not forget the aforementioned ACC title victory over the Tar Heels.

-Despite a few close calls against Louisville, Notre Dame and South Carolina, the Tigers remain the one unblemished team, which is likely to give a slight boost to Watson’s chances.
+Despite a few close calls against Louisville, Notre Dame and South Carolina, the Tigers remain the one unblemished team.
+That likely gives a slight boost to Watson’s chances.